- How to Access

 By registering for classes at Gettysburg College, students agree that they are financially responsible for all charges related to their course registration, meal plan, housing, and other related fees.
 Students may choose to enroll in extracurricular programs or participate in other related activities that require a fee for participation.
 In addition, students may also incur fines, penalties or damage fees, which may be processed through the student account.

 Students are to complete payment of their tuition and fees by the due dates on the billing statements to maintain active enrollment status and their ability to register for courses for future semesters.

 Delinquent accounts are subject to a penalty charge of 1% per month.

 Gettysburg College policy provides for the withholding of all credits, educational services, and issuance of transcripts and certification of academic records from any person whose financial obligations to the College (including delinquent accounts, deferred balances and liability for damage) are due and unpaid.
-If any overdue obligation is referred for either College internal collection efforts or an outside agency or attorney for collection efforts and/or legal suit, the debt shall be increased to cover all reasonable collection costs allowed by State and Federal law associated with the collection of payment, including, but not limited to, collection agency costs, attorney fees and court costs.
+If any overdue obligation is referred for either College internal collection efforts or an outside agency or attorney for collection efforts and/or legal suit, the debt shall be increased to cover all reasonable collection fees allowed by State and Federal law, which may be based on a percentage at a maximum of 33% of the debt, associated with the collection of payment, including, but not limited to, collection agency fees, attorney fees and court costs.